Maggi64/moderndash/README.md

 ## TODO
 - More unzip tests
+- Check if flatmapdeep, flatmapDepth is included in native flatmap
+- GroupBy Property Shorthand

 ## Might be added later (open for discussion)
 - pull functions (pull, pullAll, pullAllBy, pullAllWith, pullAt)